Wall Street Analyst Reiterated Viking Therapeutics Inc. [VKTX]. What else is Wall St. saying

 Sponsored

-Viking Therapeutics Inc. stock has also gained 64.61% of its value over the past 7 days.
-However, VKTX stock has inclined by 82.72% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 505.49% and gained 64.26% year-on date.

-The market cap for VKTX stock reached $1.26 billion, with 76.58 million shares outstanding and 67.77 million shares in the current float.
-Compared to the average trading volume of 2.24M shares, VKTX reached a trading volume of 62502712 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.78M shares, VKTX reached a trading volume of 5799250 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Maxim Group have made an estimate for Viking Therapeutics Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 28, 2023.
 While these analysts kept the previous recommendation, Stifel raised their target price to Buy.
 The new note on the price target was released on March 17, 2023, representing the official price target for Viking Therapeutics Inc. stock.
 Previously, the target price had yet another raise to $20, while BTIG Research analysts kept a Buy rating on VKTX stock.
 On May 25, 2021, analysts decreased their price target for VKTX shares from 27 to 12.